 While it may be hard to believe when one considers the financial failure it experienced when it came out and the popular obliviousness to which it’s been subjected ever since, “Titan A.E.” is every bit as good as Pixar’s “WALL·E” in terms of the richness of its vision of space in the distant future and in the precision of its aesthetic detail.

 One unavoidable disappointing element is the soundtrack.
-Where it could have and should have been an original intergalactic sonic creation, it’s a lackluster grouping of modern alternative rock songs that were maybe somewhat popular a decade ago and don’t age particularly well.
+Where it could have and should have been an original intergalactic sonic creation, it’s a lackluster grouping of modern alternative rock songs that had limited popularity a decade ago and don’t age particularly well.
 The trailers made use of the song “Higher” by Creed (even as a preteen I knew this was troubling), but that thankfully doesn’t appear anywhere in the film or on the official soundtrack.
 And on the bright side, the score is actually fairly unobtrusive and might even enhance certain high energy sequences (if you can dial your cynicism way down).